AdobeDocs/commerce-events/src/pages/guides/gateway/transforms.md

 ## Naming Convention

 [Naming Convention] transforms allow you to apply casing and other conventions to your response.
-In the example below, `category` fields are converted to uppercase, while `urlResolver` fields are converted to lowercase.
+In the example below, `enumValues` fields are converted to uppercase, while `fieldNames` are converted to lowercase to enforce consistency.

 ```json
 {